Santtosh19/University-Canteen-Food-Waste-Database-Management-System/README.md

 This project involves the development of a comprehensive database management system (DBMS) for managing and analyzing food waste data in university canteens.
 The system is designed to help canteen management monitor food waste, optimize inventory management, and reduce costs while promoting sustainable practices.
 The project also integrates various modules such as financial assessment, inventory management, and analytical tools to provide a holistic approach to managing food waste.

-Key Features:
+## Key Features:

-1.Food Waste Collection Module: Tracks and collects real-time data on food waste, including type, quantity, date, and reason for waste.
+1. Food Waste Collection Module: Tracks and collects real-time data on food waste, including type, quantity, date, and reason for waste.

 2. Inventory Management Module: Manages inventory levels, tracks expiry dates, and optimizes food storage to prevent overstocking and waste.